Generic Name: pirfenidone (pir FEN i done)

 Take pirfenidone with food at the same time each day.

 Pirfenidone is usually taken 3 times per day.
 Your dose needs will change over the first 15 days of your treatment.

-You must follow this 2-week "dose escalation" schedule when you start taking pirfenidone, or if you start taking the medicine again after not taking it for 14 days or longer.
+You must follow this first-2-week "dose escalation" schedule when you start taking pirfenidone, or if you start taking the medicine again after not taking it for 14 days or longer.
 Follow your doctor's dosing instructions very carefully.